 The measures outlined in this plan to stabilize nuclear materials constitute an important part of an integrated management process to address these issues.
-In accordance with the first principle in Integrated Safety Management, DOE realigned its management organization for the 94-1 effort in December 1998.
-The Assistant Secretary for Environmental Management (EM-1) is the lead Program Secretarial Official (PSO) for the Department for Recommendations 94-1 and 2000-1 since most of the nuclear materials stabilization activities are under her purview.
+In accordance with the first principle in Integrated Safety Management, DOE realigned its management organization for the nuclear materials stabilization effort in December 1998.
+The Assistant Secretary for Environmental Management (EM-1) is the lead Program Secretarial Official (PSO) for the Department for Recommendation 2000-1 since most of the nuclear materials stabilization activities are under the purview of that office.
 The Responsible Manager (RM) is the Deputy Assistant Secretary for Integration and Disposition, who has responsibility to perform all associated planning, response, and implementation activities.
 A member of the Office of Nuclear Materials and Spent Fuel (EM-21) is assigned as the Recommendation 2000-1 Implementation Plan Manager (IPM).
-The Responsible Manager and the Implementation Plan Manager will work with appropriate managers from the Offices of Defense Programs (DP) and Environmental

-Management (EM) to ensure that stabilization activities at DP and EM sites are completed in a safe and timely Manner.
+The Responsible Manager and the Implementation Plan Manager will work with appropriate managers from the Offices of Defense Programs (DP) and Environmental Management (EM) to ensure that stabilization activities at DP and EM sites are completed in a safe and timely manner.

-The Responsible Manager is supported by a 2000-1 Management Team, consisting of representatives from -rach of the Program Offices at Headquarters that have 2000-1 related stabilization activities at Field locations and their cognizance.
-The Offices of Fissile Materials Disposition (NN-60); Environment, Safety and Health $\pm \exists$).
-Departmental Representative to the Board; and EM's Office of Science and Technology are also expresented on the 2000-1 Management Team.
-It is important to note that, although the DP and NN-60 (rganizations have recently been reorganized as part of the new National Nuclear Security Administration, their expresentation and responsibilities with respect to DNFSB responses has not changed.
-The 2000-1 Management Team integrates activities across the sites and the material categories, managing interfaces armong utilization, stabilization and disposition programs.
+The Responsible Manager is supported by a 2000-1 Management Team, consisting of representatives from each of the Program Offices at Headquarters that have 2000-1 related stabilization activities at Field locations under their cognizance.
+The Offices of Fissile Materials Disposition (NN-60); Environment, Safety and Health (EH); Departmental Representative to the Board; and EM's Office of Science and Technology are also represented on the 2000-1 Management Team.
+It is important to note that, although the DP and NN-60 organizations have recently been reorganized as part of the new National Nuclear Security Administration, their representation and responsibilities with respect to DNFSB responses has not changed.
+The 2000-1 Management Team integrates activities across the sites and the material categories, managing interfaces among utilization, stabilization and disposition programs.
 The team is also working to make the most efficient use of the complex's facilities, examine methods and alternatives for improving practices and schedules as this effort continues, and evaluate the status of the Department's progress in meeting the Secretarial commitments contained in this Implementation Plan.

-DE has made progress in stabilizing nuclear materials for long term storage, ready for disposition.
-For example; 87% of all Pu solutions, 47% of residues and mixed oxides, 39% of special isotopes, 18% of uranium 40% ds and 7% of spent nuclear fuel have been stabilized.
-The remaining material stabilization actions that must be completed are summarized below, along with an indication of any change from the commitments stated in the 94-11mplementation Plan Revision 2.
-A complete description of these activities for each site is ound in the implementation plan body, and a crosswalk of the remaining commitments and their revised due takes is located in Appendix D. Integrated safety management systems are either in place or being molemented at these sites to ensure continued safe storage and stabilization of nuclear materials.
+DOE has made progress in stabilizing nuclear materials for long term storage, ready for disposition.
+For example; 87% of all Pu solutions, 47% of residues and mixed oxides, 39% of special isotopes and 7% of spent nuclear fuel have been stabilized.
+The remaining material stabilization actions that must be completed are summarized below, along with an indication of any change from the commitments stated in the original 2000-1 Implementation Plan.
+A complete description of these activities for each site is found in the implementation plan body, and a crosswalk of the remaining commitments and their revised due dates is located in Appendix D. Integrated safety management systems are either in place or being implemented at these sites to ensure continued safe storage and stabilization of nuclear materials.

-Remaining Actions Under Recommendations 94-1 and 2000-1
+Remaining Actions Under Recommendation 2000-1

-The purposes of this Implementation Plan, the Department defines closure of the actions related to Recommendations 94-1 and 2000-1 as follows:
+For the purposes of this Implementation Plan, the Department defines closure of the actions related to Recommendation 2000-1 as follows:

-All 94-1 plutonium metal and oxide is packaged according to the long-term storage standard.

-All 94-1 special isotope materials are in a form suitable for long-term storage.

-All 94-1 spent nuclear fuel is stabilized by dissolution or transferred to appropriate storage.

-All 94-1 uranium is in a form suitable for long-term storage.

-All 94-1 low assay materials are packaged in accordance with the Interim Safe Storage Criteria.
+- All 94-1 plutonium metal and oxide is packaged according to the long-term storage standard. - All 94-1 special isotope materials are in a form suitable for long-term storage. - All 94-1 spent nuclear fuel is stabilized by dissolution or transferred to appropriate storage. - All 94-1 uranium is in a form suitable for long-term storage. - All 94-1 low assay materials are packaged in accordance with the Interim Safe Storage Criteria.